rom-rb/rom-rb.org/source/learn/introduction/index.html.md

 2. Introduce machinery to translate between objects and persistence structures (the [DataMapper](https://en.wikipedia.org/wiki/Data_mapper_pattern) pattern)

-Both strategies tend to start out fine, but can quickly become cumbersome as an application transitions to a medium-to-large application.
+Both strategies tend to start out fine but can quickly become cumbersome as an application transitions to a medium-to-large application.

-ActiveRecord style mapping has the benefit of aiding in rapid prototyping, which works great in basic CRUD scenarios but it limits application modeling to what's convenient for the database.
+ActiveRecord style mapping has the benefit of aiding in rapid prototyping, which works great in basic CRUD scenarios, but it limits application modeling to what's convenient for the database.
 Entities will tend to map one-to-one with tables, which leads to knowledge of the persistence structure infecting the application domain, leading to code that's difficult to change.

 The DataMapper pattern, while one step better than ActiveRecord style mapping, still has its focus trained onto creating and managing objects.
-The pattern solves the one-to-one mapping issue but in doing so creates a host of others.
-The whole apparatus needed to manage all of those objects inevitably leads to performance issues and object state tracking which results in developers bypassing the ORM entirely.
+The pattern solves the one-to-one mapping issue but, in doing so, creates a host of others.
+The whole apparatus needed to manage all of those objects inevitably leads to performance issues and object state tracking, which results in developers bypassing the ORM entirely.

-The problems with ORMs are numerous and the above issues only begin to scratch the surface.
+The problems with ORMs are numerous, and the above issues only begin to scratch the surface.
 If you're interested in further reading on the subject, we suggest:

 * [ORM Hate by Martin Fowler](https://martinfowler.com/bliki/OrmHate.html)
 * [The Vietnam of Computer Science by Ted Neward](http://blogs.tedneward.com/post/the-vietnam-of-computer-science/)